 Logistic regression is a method for fitting a regression curve, y = f(x), when y is a categorical variable.
 The typical use of this model is predicting y given a set of predictors x.
 The predictors can be continuous, categorical or a mix of both.

 The categorical variable y, in general, can assume different values.
 In the simplest case scenario y is binary meaning that it can assume either the value 1 or 0.
-A classical example used in machine learning is email classification: given a set of attributes for each email such as number of words, links and pictures, the algorithm should decide whether the email is spam (1) or not (0).
-In this post we call the model “binomial logistic regression”, since the variable to predict is binary, however, logistic regression can also be used to predict a dependent variable which can assume more than 2 values.
-In this second case we call the model “multinomial logistic regression”.
-A typical example for instance, would be classifying films between “Entertaining”, “borderline” or “boring”.
+A classical example used in machine learning is email classification: given a set of attributes for each email such as a number of words, links, and pictures, the algorithm should decide whether the email is spam (1) or not (0).
+In this post, we call the model “binomial logistic regression”, since the variable to predict is binary, however, logistic regression can also be used to predict a dependent variable which can assume more than 2 values.
+In this second case, we call the model “multinomial logistic regression”.
+A typical example, for instance, would be classifying films between “Entertaining”, “borderline” or “boring”.

 R makes it very easy to fit a logistic regression model.
 The function to be called is

 We’ll be working on the Titanic dataset.
-There are different versions of this datasets freely available online, however I suggest to use the one available at Kaggle, since it is almost ready to be used (in order to download it you need to sign up to Kaggle).
+There are different versions of this dataset freely available online, however, I suggest to use the one available at Kaggle since it is almost ready to be used (in order to download it you need to sign up to Kaggle).

 The dataset (training) is a collection of data about some of the passengers (889 to be precise), and the goal of the competition is to predict the survival (either 1 if the passenger survived or 0 if they did not) based on some features such as the class of service, the sex, the age etc. As you can see, we are going to use both categorical and continuous variables.

 When working with a real dataset we need to take into account the fact that some data might be missing or corrupted, therefore we need to prepare the dataset for our analysis.
 As a first step we load the csv data using the